pretamane/realistic-demo-pretamane/README.md

 ---

-**🚀 Ready to deploy your sophisticated cloud-native portfolio project!**
+**Ready to deploy your sophisticated cloud-native portfolio project!**